-Further north, at an altitude of 3200 metres, you’ll find yourself in the enchanting area of Zhongdian (or Shangri-La as it is now known), which is as close as you can get to Tibet without crossing the border.
+Further north, at an altitude of 3200 meters, you’ll find yourself in the enchanting area of Zhongdian (or Shangri-La as it is sometimes known), which is as close as you can get to Tibet without crossing the border.
 The Sumtsenling Monastery with over 600 monks in residence is an interesting visit, or for the more adventurous there are challenging treks across the remote countryside.